Ch3ri0ur/berrymse/README.md

 Download executable from releases and run on a Raspberry Pi 32-bit (Buster) with a Raspberry Pi camera as `/dev/video0`.

 This demo requires a Raspberry Pi with Camera Module (USB Video Class devices not currently supported).
 As it uses the Video4Linux2 interface to access the camera, the Broadcom v4l2 driver must be installed and the camera must be enabled in `/boot/config.txt`.

+!!! warning

+    The new Raspberry Pi OS Bullseye (RPI OS V11) comes with libcamera as the new camera driver stack.
+This new driver has a changed API and isn't supported in berryMSE.
+The Old Driver can be reactivated by changing in the ``/boot/config.txt`` a view Parameters.
+Remove camera_auto_detect and add two lines.

+    # Automatically load overlays for detected cameras
+    #camera_auto_detect=1
+    start_x=1
+    gpu_mem=128

 To fetch dependencies: